geekyharsh05/docker-nodejs/README.md

+# Docker Node.js Application Tutorial

+This is a simple Node.js application that displays a "Hello, World!" message when accessed.
+It is designed to be run in a Docker container.

 In order to run this project, you need to have docker installed on your machine.
 If you don't have it installed, you can download it from [here](https://docs.docker.com/get-docker/).

 Once you have docker installed, you can build the docker image by running the following command in the terminal: